alex-james-vukovity/react-file-structure/README.md

 Why?
 Being DRY is important, but not crucial if it sacrifices the other elements of LIFT.
 That's why it's called T-DRY.
 For example, it's redundant to name a template hero-view.component.html because with the .html extension, it is obviously a view.
 But if something is not obvious or departs from a convention, then spell it out.

 This means you should keep the structure as flat as possible, this makes possible to locate the files faster.
-But this is not a must rule, but a should one.
+But this is not a must rule, but a should.
 Remember this aims to improve the development process.
 If something is not improving your team organization/productivity, etc., then don't use it, if it helps, use it.

-Let me talk about what each of these means.

 ```
 src